QuentinRa/blog.quentinra.dev/info/cpp/class/inheritance.md

 [Go back](../index.md#structures-and-classes)

-Inheritance (`héritage`) is allowing us to extends a structure.
+Inheritance (`héritage`) is allowing us to extend a structure.
 It means that instead of starting with a structure from scratch, we are now able to pick one or more structures as our starting point.

 If your class B is inheriting from A, then we call